-1. Campaigns must produce a societal and/or environmental benefit You can run a cause for pretty much any type of nonprofit or organization as long as you can demonstrate a direct and clear benefit to society and/or the environment.
+Campaigns must produce a societal and/or environmental benefit.
+Causes can run a campaign for most any type of nonprofit or organization with a demonstrated and clear benefit to society.

-2. Campaigns must present factual and honest information Philanthropy rests on the notion of mutual good will.
+Campaigns must present factual and honest information.
+Philanthropy rests on the notion of mutual good will.
 Each campaign must be honest and present the facts as they are.
 Misleading people or misrepresenting facts is not tolerated.
 Organizations must be candid regarding what the funds will be able to accomplish.

-3. Campaigns cannot support extreme or divisive causes CauseMatch is a home for social causes of all walks and we believe that true societal change can only come through a diverse movement.
+Campaigns cannot support extreme or divisive causes.
+CauseMatch is a home for social causes of all walks and we believe that true societal change can only come through a diverse movement.
 That diversity needs to be respected and so we do not accept causes that are divisive by nature.